 White Port & Tonic – Portugal

 Porto Tonico, or Port and Tonic, is a slightly sweet and refreshing wine cocktail.
 The White Port and Tonic is a twist on the classic Gin and Tonic.
-White Port has a light taste with notes of honey, vanilla, and hints of orange peels.
+White Port is a sweet wine has a light taste with notes of honey, vanilla, and hints of orange peels.
 The cocktail levels by adding a refreshing taste that lingers by adding tonic water.
 A White Port & Tonic consists of White Port, Tonic water, and orange slices.